brianhouse/art_and_code/README.md

 A total of 5 or 6 points is an A, 4 is a B, 3 is a C, and 2 is a D.

 ### Survey presentations
 Each student will give a 10-minute presentation on an artist working in digital media.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
 Students will [choose artists to present from an approved list](https://docs.google.com/spreadsheets/d/1nggDB1bS2JwEHQEd68H1AvLbPs22qDmSZV5r_P9cJYI/edit?usp=sharing) on a first-come, first-served basis.
 These presentations make up 10% of your final grade, and will be marked on a scale of 1-3 (unsatisfactory, satisfactory, exemplary).

 ### Reading

-In addition, it is required that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.
+It is required that you purchase [Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing](https://www.amazon.com/Make-Interactive-Graphics-JavaScript-Processing/dp/1457186772/) by Lauren McCarthy, Casey Reas, and Ben Fry for a general reference that will be helpful throughout the course.
 Additional primary texts may be provided to provide background for the development of digital form.

 ### Attendance and participation
 You must attend and thoughtfully participate in every class.
 After the first absence, every absence will result in a reduction of your final grade by 2.5%.
 Being late twice will be treated as the equivalent of one absence. **Use of social media in class twice will also be treated as the equivalent of one absence.**

-## Resources and Policies
+## Policies

+### Values
+It is my intent to lead a course that serves students from diverse backgrounds and perspectives, and that our varied life experiences may be a common benefit.
+Content in this studio art course may at times challenge our aethestic and/or ethical values; free exchange of ideas and critique is encouraged and expected, but harassment and disrespect will not be tolerated.
+During class discussion and critique we aim to be mindful and generous in our interactions and to make everyone feel heard.

-### Syllabus
+### Dynamic Syllabus
 The version of this syllabus posted online will be updated periodically and is the definitive version.
 It is your responsibility to consult it and stay up-to-date.

-### Course Fee
-There is a course fee automatically paid through student accounts when registered for this class.
-The fee helps cover software licensing and sensor hardware.
-However, open source software will be used whenever possible.

 ### Laptop Use
 Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred.
 If you do not have access to a laptop, email me and we will make arrangements for you to borrow a machine.